scottyschup/ruby-curriculum/w1d4/recursion.md

         from: /Users/ruggeri/.rvm/gems/ruby-1.9.3-p194/gems/pry-0.9.10/lib/pry/pry_instance.rb:275
 ```

-Each nested method call you make adds to the *stack* of open method
+Each nested method call you make adds to the **stack** of open method
 calls; each time a method ends, the stack size decreases by one.
 The
-elements of the stack are called *stack frames*, and they contain the
+elements of the stack are called **stack frames**, and they contain
-local variables used by that method.
+the local variables used by that method.

 If you get caught in a recursive loop, the stack will grow infinitely
 until the system runs out of memory.
-This is because our methods depend
+This is because our methods
-on some method closing to close themselves (*i.e.* the base case) in the
+depend on some method closing to close themselves (i.e., the base
-Fibonacci example.
-Running out of memory like this is called a *stack
+case) in the Fibonacci example.
+Running out of memory like this is
-overflow*, and Ruby will tell you that the stack level got too deep.
+called a **stack overflow**, and Ruby will tell you that the stack
+level got too deep.

 ## Strategies for Programming Recursively

 It helps to have a general strategy with which to tackle recursive
 problems.

-* Map out a recursive decomposition

-  Think about how the problem breaks down recursively.
-That is,
+**Map out a recursive decomposition**: Think about how the problem
-  how will you reduce the problem size towards the base case.
+breaks down recursively.
+That is, how will you reduce the problem size
+towards the base case.
 It's sometimes helpful to even sketch it out.

-* Identify the base case(s)

-  The base case will be the case when the stack stops growing -
+**Identify the base case(s)**: The base case will be the case when the
-  that is, when the chain of deferred operations will begin to
+stack stops growing - that is, when the chain of deferred operations
-  evaluate.
-What will your method return in the most trivial
+will begin to evaluate.
+What will your method return in the most
-  of cases?
-Your recursive decomposition should be moving towards
+trivial of cases?
+Your recursive decomposition should always be moving
-  that trivial case.
+towards that trivial case.

-* Think one level up from the base case
+**Think one level up from the base case**: What will happen when you

-  What will happen when you call your recursive method with a value
+call your recursive method with a value that will require a single
-  that will require a single recursive call - that is, with a value
+recursive call - that is, with a value one away from the base
-  one away from the base case.
-How will you have to manipulate
+case.
+How will you have to manipulate that value in order to return
-  that value in order to return the right thing?
-Ensure your
+the right thing?
+Ensure your manipulation generalizes.
-  manipulation generalizes.

-Other notes:

-* Ensure that your return values from any case (base case or
+**Ensure that your return values from any case (base case or
-  otherwise) are always of the same type.
-If you need an array
+otherwise) are always of the same type**.
+If you need an array as the
-  as the final return value then the intermediate return values
+final return value then the intermediate return values must also be
-  must also be arrays.
+arrays.
 Why?
-Because each of those intermediate values
+Because each of those intermediate values are returning
-  are returning from the same method!
+from the same method!

 ## Exercises